marky116x/Intership-Surfboard-coreillustrio/weekly-reports/4th-Week-report.md

 this.name = "Mark";
 ```

 And it works without TypeScript complaining.
-I had been getting a ton of errors before learning this trick - would have saved me hours of debugging last week!

-We also touched on the Unicode Standard, which is what lets us use a crazy amount of characters (155,063, to be exact) in different languages and symbols.
-Pretty amazing how much thought has gone into making sure computers can display everything from Japanese kanji to weird emojis.
+We also touched little on the Unicode Standard, which is what lets us use a huge amount of characters (155,063, to be exact) in different languages and symbols.

-Then, we went through some core JavaScript concepts like:
+Then, we went through some core Programming concepts like:

 - Arrays – Ordered lists of values.
 I found out you can mix data types in JavaScript arrays which is pretty flexible but can lead to some weird bugs if you're not careful.
 - Objects – Collections of key-value pairs.
 These are everywhere in JavaScript and I'm still getting used to dot notation vs bracket notation.